Whether you’ve had a long day, an awesome day, overall good or bad day it’s important to unwind, calm down and let your body know it’s time to sleep.

 “It’s just as important to end your day right as it is to start it right.”

 You don’t just go to sleep, you have to plan for sleep.
-Calming bedtime routines are essential to both children and adults for getting a good night’s sleep.
+Calming bedtime routines are essential for getting a good night’s sleep.
 The bedtime routine is more important than you think for two reasons:

 - You can prevent many minor sleep and behaviour problems with a schedule of relaxing activities near bedtime.